Tuesday, November 25, 2025

 Source

-First National Bank had established a branch in South River by , but the building we know was built in 1916.
+First National Bank had established a branch in South River by the turn of the century, but the building we know was built in 1916.

 The new building was crafted of buff colored brick with limestone accents.
 Four 30 foot tall Corinthian columns flanked the brass double doors.